 You will learn that bonds are debt with very specific repayment terms.
 The interest payments (also called coupon payments) are fixed amounts at fixed times over longer periods.
 Consequently, the value of a bond, or bond fund, will change with current market interest rates.

 In contrast, the value of a money market share is held at $1.00 per share.
-Your invested principal is stable but the interest rewarded to you as an investor changes with the market.
+Your invested principal is stable but the interest you receive as an investor changes with the market.

 The key principal is that it is only possible to have fixed interest payments if the current market price fluctuates (e.g., bond funds), and that it is only possible to have fixed share price if the current interest rate moves with the market (e.g., money market funds).